realtimclemans/DataAboutDotMe/README.md

 ## Founding developer Tim Clemans

 Written by Tim: Hi there!
 I'm Tim Clemans and I'm on a mission to solve the world's biggest problems using technology.
 I'm inspired by and steal the best parts of:
+* Chris Lee of [Launch School](https://launchschool.com) for positively influencing me more than any other person
 * Elon Musk for launching a thousand satellites to provide fast internet worldwide, electronic cars, and providing full self driving to beta test customers
 * Bill Gates for Microsoft and Gates Foundation
 * William Stein of [CoCalc.com](https://cocalc.com) for helping me since meeting him as a high schooler